 TRUTH – In Fall 2016 I had to spend all of my time building the orchard tunnels in a race to beat freezing temps.
 I had no time to ship out partial orders like I had hoped to do.
 And then in the next shipping window, Spring 2017, I badly injured my right foot the day after I sent out a group email telling customers that I was ready to start shipping out the bulk of the orders.
 The foot injury incapacitated me, slowing me down to where I had to spend 16-18 hrs/day straining just to do the basic daily chores (it took me 10 hrs/day on average just to do the watering).
 And every step was an excruciating painful struggle.
 I was on crutches for 6 weeks, and had ongoing serious foot problems for many months after that.
 It was a mess, and still isn't right over a year later.
 There was literally no time for shipping or for responding to the overwhelming avalanche of emails and phone calls during that time period.

-Lie #12 – The only way you’ll get a refund from me is by submitting a complaint to the Kansas Attorney General (and by putting lots of exaggerations and ourfigs rumors in it)
+Lie #12 – They claim the only way you’ll get a refund from me is by submitting a complaint to the Kansas Attorney General (and by putting lots of exaggerations and ourfigs rumors in it)

 TRUTH – I gave in the neighborhood of 80 refunds prior to becoming insolvent in March 2017, and almost all of those refunds were given within 24 hours of being asked (since my policy has always been to refund any unfilled order for any reason asap if asked).
 I have also been slowly working my way through the remaining list of refund requests.
 I already put practically all revenue toward refunds and shipping out overdue orders, so there’s nothing else I can do in that regard.